 Table of Contents

-Pericarditis is the condition of an inflamed pericardium, the visceral sac that covers the heart.
+Pericarditis occurs when the pericardium, the visceral sac that covers the heart, experiences inflammation.
 Pericarditis has many etiologies including infection, autoimmune disease, uremia, radiation, surgery, and myocardial infarction.

-The pericardium has two parts and three layers.
+The pericardium has 2 parts and 3 layers.
 The fibrous pericardium is the outer layer and is composed of connective tissue.
-The serous pericardium is composed of two layers: the visceral pericardium attached to the outermost layer of the heart, the epicardium, and the parietal pericardium which lines the inside of the pericardial sac.
+The serous pericardium is composed of 2 layers: the visceral pericardium attached to the outermost layer of the heart – the epicardium, and the parietal pericardium that lines the inside of the pericardial sac.
 The parietal pericardium is fused to the fibrous pericardium.
-The pericardial cavity between the visceral and the pericardial layers is filled with serous fluid.
+The pericardial cavity between the visceral and pericardial layers is filled with serous fluid.

 Spread of acute pericarditis

 Acute pericarditis is diagnosed in about 1 in 1000 hospital admissions.
-It is more common in adults compared to children.
+It is more common in adults than in children.
 Uremic pericarditis is seen in patients with chronic renal failure.
-Purulent pericarditis (pericarditis with pus in the pericardial space, as the result of bacterial infection) has become rare in the developed world with the regular use of antibiotics but is still common in the developing world.
+Purulent pericarditis (pericarditis with pus in the pericardial space, as a result of bacterial infection) has become rare in the developed world with the regular use of antibiotics but is still common in the developing world.